 For those students whom a part time timetable is most appropriate, a curriculum discussion will take place with the relevant Assistant Head Teacher, and a reduced timetable can be agreed with the student and parents.
-A part time timetable should be a short-term measure, and will eventually be increased.
-This can, however be an effective short-term strategy for some students.
-This will always be discussed with the EWO in order to ensure we are following procedure and statutory guidance.
+A part time timetable should be a short-term measure and will eventually be increased.
+This can, however, be an effective short-term strategy for some students.

-During the options process, those students with additional needs will be given support from the Deputy Head Teacher, and also the SENCo to ensure that the choices they make provide them with the best chances in the future, and meets the profile of the learner.
+During the options process, those students with additional needs will be given support from the Deputy Head Teacher, and also the SENCo to ensure that the choices they make provide them with the best chances in the future and meets the profile of the learner.
 Given the changes in educational legislation and the expectation on our young people, this is approached very sensitively.

-Some students have an alternative bespoke curriculum put in place, such as Sparsholt College, Greatwood Equine Therapy and also Lackham College, but that is on and need by need basis.
+Some students have an alternative bespoke curriculum put in place but that is on and need by need basis and is normally only provided to those on an EHCP package.